artem-zinnatullin/KEEP/proposals/stdlib/result.md

 ```

 > It is closer to direct style, since this `doSomethingAsync` invocation actually starts performing operation, but
-we also see that ultimate processing of success or failure is performed via chaining.
+we also see that ultimate processing of `Ok` or `Er` is performed via chaining.

-Now, if `doSomethingSync` is a synchronous function, then handling its success or failure looks quite visually different,
+Now, if `doSomethingSync` is a synchronous function, then handling its `Ok` or `Er` looks quite visually different,
 which is problematic for the code that mixes both approaches:

 ```kotlin